XinqiL/Rhombus/README.md

 - Move the downloaded JSON file to the main project folder.
 - Rename the file to `firebase-adminsdk.json`.

-## Step 3: Install Dependencies

-`pip install -r requirements.txt`

-## Step 4: Build and Run the Project
+## Step 5: Build and Run the Project

-1. Create a Virtual Environment
-   `python -m venv venv`
-   `source venv/bin/activate` # On Windows use `venv\Scripts\activate`
-2. Migrate the Database:
+1. Migrate the Database:
    `python manage.py migrate`
-3. Start the Server:
+2. Start the Server:
    `python manage.py runserver`